-- K7.1 Recognising own scope of practice and limits of knowledge and skill; - K7.2 Common types and causes of medication errors and how to prevent, avoid and detect them; - K7.3 Potential risks associated with prescribing via remote media (telephone, email or through a third party) and takes steps to minimise them; - K7.4 Risks to patients by using or developing processes that support safe prescribing particularly in areas of high risk (e.g. transfer of information about medicines, prescribing of repeat medicines); - K7.5 The significance of keeping up to date with emerging safety concerns related to prescribing; - K7.6 Reporting of prescribing errors, near misses and critical incidents, and reviews practice to prevent recurrence.
+K7.1 A critical appreciation to recognise own scope of practice and limits of knowledge and skill;

+K7.2 Common types and causes of medication errors and how to prevent, avoid and detect them;

+K7.3 Clear reasoning in relation to the potential risks associated with prescribing via remote media (telephone, email or through a third party) and takes steps to minimise them;

+K7.4 Risks to patients by using or developing processes that support safe prescribing particularly in areas of high risk (e.g. transfer of information about medicines, prescribing of repeat medicines);

+K7.5 A critical appreciation of the significance of keeping up to date with emerging safety concerns related to prescribing;

+K7.6 Understanding of the reporting of prescribing errors, near misses and critical incidents, and reviews practice to prevent recurrence.